RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

         sizey <= RESET_SIZEY;
         draw_color <= RESET_COLOR;

+In the same process rename all the instances of *slv_regN* (N: 0-4) with the appropriate new register (so replace each instance of *slv_reg0* with *posx*, *slv_reg1* with *posy* and so on).
+Do this wherever an error is displayed after you renamed the registers in the file.

-The last thing left to do is connect RectPic:
+The last thing left to do is to connect *RectPic*:

 .. code-block:: verilog